cookbenjamin/NeuralNet/README.md

 # neuralNet

-A super simple artificial neural network in python that you can use to approximate pretty much any function.
+A super simple artificial neural network in python that you can use to approximate virtually any function.

 ## Requirements